Little Shanghai Restaurant

 San Mateo, CA 94403

 Best Shanghainese Chinese restaurant in San Francisco?
 Little Shanghai Restaurant is a family run Shanghainese Chinese Restaurant in San Mateo near the San Mateo Fairgrounds.
 They have the usual Americanized Chinese dishes along with a fair amount of Traditional Shanghai dishes not served in most restaurants.
-Our last visit was in Fall 2017.
+Our last visit was in Spring 2023 for takeout.

 Decor, Vibe – Little Shanghai Restaurant is a small, cramped restaurant with low ceilings, bare decor, and a smattering of pictures on the wall.
 Waiters were racing around.
 Lots of Asian families as well as a good amount of non Asians were dining especially at lunch time.
 The place is extremely loud and hectic during the weekends.
 Not very romantic!
 It maybe intimidating to novices, but they do speak English.
 Sometimes? always?, getting to go is better than eating here.